Quantum Lichnerowicz - Poisson complex: Abstract

 \section{Abstract}

 Using the curved bc--beta-gamma system (a tensor product of a Heisenberg and a Clifford vertex algebra) we introduce quantum analogy of Lichnerowicz differential.
 As follows we suggest new machinery for finding the Lichnerowicz–Poisson cohomology groups for any Poisson manifold.
+Moreover, the defined provides new invariant.

 \textbf{Keywords}: \textit{Poisson manifold, Lichnerowicz differential, Chiral de Rham complex, cohomologies, vertex algebras, Kontsevich's theory, Nambu-Poisson bracket, n-Lie algebras.}